hashicorp/vault/website/source/docs/config/index.html.md

   * `postgresql` - Store data within PostgreSQL.
 This backend does not support HA.
 This is a community-supported backend.

+  * `mongo` - Store data within MongoDB.
+This backend supports HA, however, it must be explicitly enabled.
+It supports an advanced HA mechanism which allows a leader to step down if the mongo primary of a replica set changes.
+     This is a community-supported backend.

   * `inmem` - Store data in-memory.
 This is only really useful for development and experimentation.
 Data is lost whenever Vault is